Jeanetted3v/Edu-Chatbot/README.md

 - All chat histories are saved in MongoDB, which allows for tracing, further analysis and prompt enhancements.

 <span style="color:#E91E63">📊 Evaluation</span>
-- Metrics include answer relevancy, faithfulness, context precision and answer correctness.
+- Metrics include answer relevancy, faithfulness, context precision, answer correctness.
+- Conversational metrics are also used here since it involves multi-turn conversations.
 - Evaluation results are logged for continuous improvement of the system.